 Nepali is an Indo-Aryan language, and thus part of a linguistic grouping which includes other South Asian languages such as Hindi, Bengali, Marathi and Gujarati.
 Modern Indo-Aryan languages derive from Sanskrit, much as modern European languages are related to Latin.
 Nepali is written in the Devanagari (or 'Nagari') script, which is also used for Hindi, Marathi and Sanskrit.
 Nepali Devanagari has 12 vowels and 36 consonants and is essentially phonetic, meaning that the pronunciation closely maps onto the writing system.
 The script is written from left to right, with a top line indicating the word boundaries.

 Writers such as Laxmi Prasad Devkota, Bhanu Bhakta Acharya and Lekh Nath Paudyal established Nepali as a literary language.
 Today, Nepali literature is alive and well with many young and active authors publishing in Nepal and abroad.

 The Intensive Nepali language program at Cornell:

 Cornell University's Summer Session offers Nepali at both the beginning and continuing levels.
-Taught by faculty from Cornell University and the Cornell-Nepal Study Program at Tribhuvan University on the beautiful Cornell campus, this summer program provides an unusual opportunity to develop competence in Nepali.
+This summer program provides an unusual opportunity to develop competence in Nepali.
 For more information on Intensive Nepali click here.

 - Audio Files for Nepali Language Beginner's Course